angelicabravo1719/soc-threat-intelligence-case-studies/cases/case-03-malicious-powershell-activity/evidence/decoded-command-review.md

 ## Command Purpose

-The Get-Process cmdlet retrieves a list of processes currently running on a Windows system.
+The Get-Process cmdlet retrieves information about processes currently running on a Windows system.

-This command is commonly used by:
+The command is frequently used by:

 - System administrators
 - IT support personnel
 - Security analysts
 - Incident responders

-to review active processes and validate system activity.
+to review system activity and identify running processes.

-## Observed Output

-The command successfully returned a list of active processes including:

-- chrome
-- Canva
-- AdobeCollabSync
-- backgroundTaskHost
-- browserhost
-- AggregatorHost

-No suspicious processes were identified during initial review.

 ## Analyst Review

+The decoded command was reviewed and determined to perform process enumeration only.

 The command did not:

 - Download files
-- Execute external content
+- Execute remote content
 - Modify registry settings
-- Establish network connections
-- Create persistence mechanisms
+- Create persistence

-The activity appears consistent with legitimate administrative or investigative use of PowerShell.
+- Escalate privileges
+- Communicate externally

+## Supporting Evidence

+- powershell-process-enumeration.png
+- encoded-command-generation.png

 ## Analyst Assessment

-Based on available evidence, the PowerShell execution appears benign.

-The command was successfully executed and produced expected output consistent with normal Windows system administration activities.
+The encoded PowerShell command was successfully decoded and analyzed.

+Although encoded commands are commonly associated with suspicious activity, the decoded command performed only process enumeration and demonstrated behavior consistent with legitimate administrative activity.

-No indicators of malicious behavior were identified during this review.
+No malicious activity was identified during analysis.